 ART IN THE TIME OF COVID...

-starting immediately proceeds will be donated to
+proceeds will continue to be donated to

 South Bay Community Services

 Having seen first hand, the severity of homelessness while living throughout San Diego County, the amount of help that is needed is truly overwhelming.
 I have always felt encouraged and inspired by my family and friends to commit to those in need through volunteer efforts.
-In the past, I have volunteered with my family at local food banks; my daughter and I would randomly make zip-lock bags of travel-size cleaning supplies with snacks and hand-delivered to those homeless in the area; we'd drive around splitting leftovers from parties to groups of these "friends" and have made frequent donations to Father Joe's Village.
+In the past, I have volunteered with my family at local food banks; my daughter and I would randomly make zip-lock bags of travel-size cleaning supplies with snacks and hand-deliver to those homeless in the area; we'd drive around splitting leftovers from parties to groups of these "friends" and have made frequent donations to Father Joe's Village.
 After talking with my family about how we could do something to give back during this challenging time, I came to a decision to do something directly with the sales of my art.
 I believe that we can't turn away from the obvious need to help where and when we can.

 While supplies last, I will also be gifting each patron with a complimentary mini blank journal.
 I believe utilizing creative outlets to process such an unprecedented time like this, can save lives.
-My hope is to provide a blank page to start. #artheals and #artisnecessary.
+My hope is to provide a blank page to start.

 Together, we can make a difference.
 As a local artist, I hope to share a little light in our community by making art affordable and accessible while giving to those in need.
 To learn more about South Bay Community Services, please visit